 As you have might have heard by now, I’m going to be unveiling a new service which will help people invest in ETFs in a very smart, targeted way.
 Keep an eye on your inbox later this week if targeted, long-term ETF investing sounds like a good idea to you.

 Once more, with feeling—putting all of your money in SPY is not going to cut it.
-Because someday, everyone will want all of their money out of SPY… at the same time.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Because someday, everyone will want all of their money out of SPY… at the same time.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.